Battle of Hastings: Norman forces at Hastings

 The exact numbers and composition of William's force are unknown.
 A contemporary document claims that William had 776 ships, but this may be an inflated figure.
 Figures given by contemporary writers for the size of the army are highly exaggerated, varying from 14,000 to 150,000.
-Modern historians have offered a range of estimates for the size of William's forces: 7,000–8,000 men, 1,000–2,000 of them cavalry; 10,000–12,000 men; 10,000 men, 3,000 of them cavalry; or 7,500 men.
-The army consisted of cavalry, infantry, and archers or crossbowmen, with about equal numbers of cavalry and archers and the foot soldiers equal in number to the other two types combined.
+Modern historians have offered a range of estimates for the size of William's forces: 7000–8000 men including 1000–2000 cavalry; 10,000–12,000 men; 10,000 men including 3000 cavalry; or 7500 men.
+The army consisted of about one-half infantry, one-quarter cavalry, and one-quarter archers or crossbowmen.
 Later lists of companions of William the Conqueror are extant, but most are padded with extra names; only about 35 named individuals can be reliably identified as having been with William at Hastings.

-The main armour used was chainmail hauberks, usually knee-length, with slits to allow riding, some with sleeves to the elbows.
+The main armour was chainmail hauberks, usually knee-length, with slits to allow riding, some with sleeves to the elbows.
 Some hauberks may have been made of scales attached to a tunic, with the scales made of metal, horn or hardened leather.
-Headgear was usually a conical metal helmet with a band of metal extending down to protect the nose.
-Horsemen and infantry carried shields.
-The infantryman's shield was usually round and made of wood, with reinforcement of metal.
-Horsemen had changed to a kite-shaped shield and were usually armed with a lance.
-The couched lance, carried tucked against the body under the right arm, was a relatively new refinement and was probably not used at Hastings; the terrain was unfavourable for long cavalry charges.
-Both the infantry and cavalry usually fought with a straight sword, long and double-edged.
+Headgear was usually a conical metal helmet with a vertical band guarding the bridge of the nose.
+Cavalry and infantry carried shields.
+The infantryman's shield was usually round and made of wood with metal reinforcement.
+Horsemen used a kite-shaped shield and were usually armed with a lance.
+The couched lance, carried tucked against the body under the right arm, was relatively new and probably not used at Hastings, as the terrain was unfavourable for long cavalry charges.
+Both infantry and cavalry usually fought with a straight sword, long and double-edged.
 The infantry could also use javelins and long spears.
 Some of the cavalry may have used a mace instead of a sword.
 Archers would have used a self bow or a crossbow, and most would not have had armour.